euro-cordex/py-cordex/README.rst

 Features
 --------

-* Tools to manage Cordex Grids as xarray Datasets.
+* Tools to manage Cordex grids as xarray datasets.
 * Includes coordinate transformations, bounds and vertices for CORDEX datasets.
-* Utitlities for Cmorization to make the CORDEX ensembles more consistent.
+* Utitlities for cmorization to make the CORDEX ensembles more consistent.

 For planned features, please have a look at the `issues <https://github.com/euro-cordex/py-cordex/issues>`_, grab one, and `contribute <https://py-cordex.readthedocs.io/en/latest/contributing.html>`_!